ranizilpelwar/TicTacToeRuby/README.md

 # TicTacToeRuby
 Tic Tac Toe console game built using Ruby

-Unit Tests:
-To run the unit tests, change directory ("cd") to the unit tests folder and execute the rake file on a terminal prompt using the following command: rake run_tests

-The file is located in the UnitTests folder.
-There is one set of tests for the Core logic in
-folder: TicTacToeRuby.Core.UnitTests
+NOTES ON RUNNING TESTS:
+On the top-level parent folder, execute the following commands on the terminal prompt:
+- FOR UNIT TESTS:
+rake run_tests
+- FOR RSPEC TESTS: ('\' is displaying in the readme file to dislay the * in the html readme file only) rspec --color --format doc -P "spec/\*/\*_spec.rb"
+-- If copy-pasting from Readme file, use this: rspec --color --format doc -P "spec/*/*_spec.rb"

 NOTES ON GEMS:
 Tuples: